Skip to main content

 00:27:24:12 – 00:28:02:14

 It determines our work and the learning culture is really how we do it.
 It’s how employees behave and the mindset that they embrace every day.
-So the learning approach really needs to solve or true needs based on the business strategy.
+So, the learning approach really needs to solve for true needs based on the business strategy.
 The learning approach needs to drive the business forward.
 Organizations with learning cultures, they’re constantly evaluating the capabilities of their people against the business strategy, and those gaps determine what we’re solving for through learning.

 00:28:02:16 – 00:28:31:06

 And it’s important to caveat when we say learning this does not mean mandated trainings.
-It’s really more of a holistic learning approach through on the job experiences.
-Learning and coaching from others and learning from training is really just a piece of the broader puzzle.
-Thanks, Imogen.
-The third truth that we want to talk about is investing in the future.
+It’s really more of a holistic learning approach through on-the-job experiences, learning and coaching from others, and learning from training is really just a piece of the broader puzzle.

 00:28:31:08 – 00:28:58:03